+It’s not for a lack of eggs.
+I raise chickens, I have more eggs then I can use most days.
 So what drives me to this dish.
 I especially like sprouted tofu, a lot.
 It’s not just tofu though.
-I … Continue reading My Favorite Tofu Scramble”
+I … Continue reading My Favorite Tofu Scramble

 “Last night I had a glass of wine.
 Not so much to celebrate the new year but more to bury the last, there have been better years.”
 This is what I had to say on New Year’s Day.
 I am still mulling over my words.